bhuism/badge/README.md

 Usage
 -----

-When the git commit_sha is known (in your app) use:
+When the current deployed git commit_sha is known, you can generate this link in your app:

 ```
 <img src="https://badge.odee.net/github/sha/{user}/{repo}/{branch}/{commit_sha}/badge.svg"></img>